dnjscksdn98/dnjscksdn98/README.md

-### 🚀 Who am I
+### 🚀 Who am I ?
-- A student reaming to become a backend developer in South Korea.
+- A student dreaming to become a backend developer in South Korea.

 ### ✨ Interests
 - Data structure and Algorithms